What did you think an artist would pick up on from your poem?

 Artist Regin Igloria: Bad Feminist by Roxane Gay, The Wrong Way To Save Your Life by Megan Stielstra, and Boundless by Jillian Tamaki.

 Seen any good art lately?

-Artist Regin Igloria: I hear and see a lot of artists’ work in process at my job—got to witness these folks share their work through readings, open studio visits, and dinner-time conversations.
-This last group was stellar, including artists such as Sam Lewis and Nils Viga.
+Artist Regin Igloria: I hear and see a lot of artists’ work in process at my job—got to witness these folks sharing their work through readings, open studio visits, and dinner-time conversations.
+The last group was stellar, including artists such as Sam Lewis and Nils Viga.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).